Uppalapa/PowerBI/README.md

 * Browse to and select your CSV file.
 * Click "Open" to import the data.
 ## Transform Data (Optional):
+* If there are multiple csvs append them together.
 * If needed, you can perform data transformation steps in the Power Query Editor to clean, reshape, or combine your data.
 * This step is optional but can be useful for preparing your data for visualization.
 ## Create Visualizations: